 According to our research, scanning time between FFPE and frozen section slides can be multiplied by four.
 What takes a couple of minutes for a standard FFPE slide may take up to 10 minutes for a complex slide such as a slightly fatty cryosection.
 With a little hindsight, pathologists working with WSI-based digital pathology agree that a major constraint is the scanning time, especially with non-standard slides that differ significantly from common FFPE slides coming out of a routine histology lab.

-What is more to consider is that frozen section cases usually consist of more than one slide.
+What is more, to consider is that frozen section cases usually consist of more than one slide.
 A survey conducted in January 2022 with 55 pathologists showed that 64% handle more than 3 slides per case, with 42% having an average of 3-4 slides per case.
 Therefore, you need to multiply the total scan time by the number of slides per case.
 As a result, in most cases, the slide scanning process alone will end up taking longer than the 15 minutes prescribed for the whole consultation.
 That renders the use of such technology prohibitive.

 Telemicroscopy for Hands-On Teleconsultations

 Telemicroscopy resembles the manual analog microscopes and places the pathologist at the center of the process.

 Instead of scanning the frozen section glass slides, the pathologist or laboratory assistant places the frozen section glass slides under a digital microscope.
 The pathologist can now immediately assess the slides on his screen at the point-of-care – or remotely – since the displayed image is a streamed microscopy image.
 If the pathologist is working from a remote location or at home, a microscopy streaming software allows them to access the digital microscope from their remote workstation.